 When you arrive at the vet, their first course of action will be to try to induce vomiting.
 The vet may give your pup activated charcoal to assist with this.
 If the chocolate has already been absorbed, your vet may want to add IV fluids to help flush them out their system and manage chocolate poisoning symptoms as well as prevent dehydration.
 Thankfully, the treatment to remove chocolate from your dog’s system is very effective.
 The sooner you begin the treatment, the easier it will be for your pup to have a swift recovery!

-While chocolate poising is some serious stuff, there are also other foods items and that are considered toxic for your dog.
-Make sure to familiarize yourself with these and keep them away from your pets.
+While chocolate poising is some serious stuff, there are several foods and common household items and that are considered toxic for your dog.
+Make sure to familiarize yourself with these and keep them stashed safely away from your pets.